 It has been on my trailer spare, exposed to all weather and road conditions every single day since May 2018.
 That’s going on three years as of the update to this review, and well over 40,000 miles of every kind of road and environment and weather one can imagine; from the salty coast of Maine to the Smoky mountains of East Tennessee; from the swamps and bayous of southern Louisiana to the wild humidity and salt air of the Gulf of Mexico; and the biggest test, the raw and unfiltered sun and rugged trails of seventeen weeks straight of desert borderland in far West Texas.

 I stay out for months at a time and like gear I can depend on without worry.
 I put the Spare Tire Bag on my trailer spare the day after I got it almost three years ago and have never had to adjust it once.
 Seriously.

 I load it with all kinds of stuff, depending on need, though it usually holds returnables on one side and non-food waste trash on the other.
-The Spare Tire Bags ATG now makes are one large interior pocket.
+The Spare Tire Bags from Adventure Trail Gear are now one large interior pocket.
 I’ve kept full gallons of spring water in the bottom and hauled firewood with it.

 Of all the vendors I’ve dealt with peddling new products, I have to say both Adventure Trail Gear and NBX Expedition have been great; in design, communication and response time, and high quality of product.

 #noaffiliation, #notsponsored – I just love the product, paid full price when they first started producing these, and believe in these guys.